How Does Alcohol Affect Your Driving?

 The Properties of Alcoholic Beverages

-Alcoholic beverages contain ethanol, the chemical in alcohol that affects your brain, which in turn compromises your motor skills.
-When you consume alcohol, the ethanol is absorbed into your blood and travels to your brain, though some of the effects of the ethanol are filtered out through your liver before reaching your brain.
+Alcoholic beverages contain ethanol, a chemical that affects your brain and, in turn, compromises your motor skills.
+When you consume alcohol, the ethanol is absorbed into your blood and travels to your brain.
+(Some of the effects of the ethanol are filtered out through your liver before reaching your brain.)

-Ethanol is a central nervous system depressant, which can initially produce feelings of euphoria or giddiness.
-When alcohol enters your brain, it interferes with the electrical charges that control thought and physical movement, resulting in loss of memory as well as slurring, clumsiness and delayed reflexes.
+Ethanol is a central nervous system depressant that can initially produce feelings of euphoria or giddiness.
+When alcohol enters your brain, it interferes with the electrical charges that control thought and physical movement, resulting in loss of memory as well as slurring, clumsiness, and delayed reflexes.
 Ethanol also stimulates the production of insulin, causing a decrease in your blood sugar level, a condition that can be extremely dangerous, or even fatal, to diabetics.

 Alcohol also suppresses the normal function of your pituitary gland, leading to dehydration.